opencv/opencv/doc/js_tutorials/js_gui/js_video_display/js_video_display.markdown

 To capture a video, you need to add some HTML elements in the web.
 - a &lt;video&gt; to display video from camera directly
 - a &lt;canvas&gt; to transfer video to canvas ImageData frame-by-frame
-- another &lt;canvas&gt; to display the video OpenCV-JavaScript gets
+- another &lt;canvas&gt; to display the video OpenCV.js gets

 Fisrt, we use WebRTC navigator.mediaDevices.getUserMedia to get the media stream.
 @code{.js}